Which Terpenes Are Good for Anxiety?

 5. Does pinene help with anxiety?

 The effects of pinene on anxiety are less-researched, but initial studies are promising.
-An published in Phytotherapy Research in 2014, for instance, detailed the anti-anxiety potential of pinene when inhaled.
+An animal study published in Phytotherapy Research in 2014, for instance, detailed the anti-anxiety potential of pinene when inhaled.

 Which terpenes are good for depression?